elektrischerwalfisch/flatmark/README.md

 ## Customization
+All customizable parts of flatMark are located in the `theme/` folder:
+- Styling with CSS main-stylesheet: `theme/css/style.css`
+- Interactive with JavaScript: `theme/js/presets.js`
+- Additional php-fuctions (like Shortcodes): `theme/functions.php`
+- Default HTML template: `theme/index.php`

-All customizable parts of flatMark are located in the `theme/` folder.
-This includes the main stylesheet (`theme/css/style.css`), a JavaScript file for interactive behavior (`theme/js/presets.js`), and the `theme/functions.php` file where custom shortcodes can be defined.
-You can freely modify these files to match your design and functionality needs.
-Additional assets like images, fonts, or scripts can also be placed in this folder to keep everything neatly organized in one place.
+Additional assets like fonts, favicons and images can also be placed in the theme-folder to keep everything neatly organized in one place.

+**Templates**
+Further HTML-templates can be added in the theme folder and addressed via metadata.
+Example: For a page including the metadata `layout: blog.php` the template `theme/blog.php` would be used, instead of the default-template `theme/index.php`.

 ## flatMark as CMS